 Setting Up Your Space

 Independence is as much about the environment as the tools.
-A roll-under sink at the right height, a well-placed mirror you can see into from your chair, and frequently used items kept within easy reach turn grooming from a struggle into a routine.
+A roll-under sink at the right height, a mirror you can see into from your chair, and frequently used items within easy reach turn grooming from a struggle into a routine.
 An occupational therapist can fit the right cuff and tools to your hand and set up your bathroom — see our home modifications guide for the sink and layout side.

 What Nobody Tells You